-All students, including those with disabilities and limited English proficiency, residing in the boundaries of the Kansas City School District or St. Louis city are eligible to attend charter schools.
+All students, including those with disabilities and limited English proficiency, residing in the boundaries of the Kansas City School District or St. Louis Public Schools district are eligible to attend charter schools.
 While Missouri law dictates that charter schools may be opened in unaccredited school districts outside of the city boundaries, there are currently no charter schools in the metropolitan area that operate outside of the city of St. Louis.

 Individual charter schools may dictate in their charters that preference is given to residents in a limited geographical area around the school.
-Additionally, a charter school may also enroll students from outside the city through the voluntary transfer program if outlined in its charter or the charter is eligible to receive transfer students from unaccredited school districts.
+Additionally, a charter school may also enroll students from outside the district through the metropolitan area desegregation program if outlined in its charter or the charter is eligible to receive transfer students from unaccredited school districts.

 How are charter schools held accountable?

 Missouri charter schools are still held to performance measures such as student achievement, attendance and graduation rates like other public schools in the state.
-Charter schools must participate in the Missouri Assessment Program (MAP), and like traditional public schools, are reviewed according to the standards of the Missouri School Improvement Plan (MSIP) 5.
+They must participate in the Missouri Assessment Program (MAP), and like traditional public schools, are reviewed according to the standards of the Missouri School Improvement Program (MSIP) 5.

 Additionally, charter schools have school-specific goals outlined in their charter agreement which their sponsors use to monitor progress.
-Goals are both academic and nonacademic and may relate to standardized test scores, attendance, graduation, and college acceptance rates.
-Failure of a charter school to meet its goals can result in interventions by the sponsor, a school being placed on probation, non-renewal of the charter at the end of a five-year term, or closure at any point during the charter term.
+Goals are both academic and nonacademic and may relate to things like standardized test scores, attendance, graduation, and college acceptance rates.
+Failure of a charter school to meet its goals or comply with laws can result in interventions by the sponsor, a school being placed on probation, non-renewal of the charter at the end of its term, or closure at any point during the charter term.

 What is a charter school sponsor?

-All public Charter schools must have a sponsor, or authorizer as it is called in some states, in order to open and continue operating.
+All public charter schools must have a sponsor, or authorizer as it is called in some states, in order to open and continue operating.
 In Missouri sponsors are typically universities, but a sponsor could also be the school board of a local district or the Missouri Charter School Commission.

 The role of a sponsor is to develop a thorough application process, agreeing to sponsor only prospective charter schools that demonstrate the highest potential for creating quality education options.
-Once a charter has been granted by the sponsor, the sponsor and school draw up a contract that outlines the expectations for each party, performance goals and interventions and consequences in the case of underperformance or noncompliance.
+When a sponsor has approved a charter applicant, the sponsor and school draw up a contract that outlines the expectations for each party, performance goals and interventions and consequences in the case of underperformance or noncompliance.

 Charter sponsors also provide support to their schools.
-Sponsoring universities may draw on the expertise of their faculty to assist schools with anything from participating in annual site visits to providing professional development or assistance in designing and implementing programs for staff.
+Sponsoring universities, for example, may draw on the expertise of their faculty to assist schools with anything from participating in annual site visits to providing professional development or assistance in designing and implementing programs for staff.

 How do charter schools get closed down?